fhinok/translate-mate/README.md

 ```

 ### Prod
 First, build the frontend, then start the backend.
-Alternatively, you may use the docker image.
+Alternatively, you may use the docker image, which does this steps automatically.
+The frontend needs to be built to `backend/public/` and is published on the `/` route.
 ```bash
 cd backend
 node main.js
 ```

 ## Build
-The frontend gets built to `backend/public/` and is published on the `/` route.
+The frontend gets built to `frontend/dist/` and needs to be moved to `backend/public`.
+This step is included in the docker build process

 ```bash
 # Build frontend